bmilcs/odin-shopping-cart/README.md

 - Size drop downs for clothing & jewelry items
 - Animation and transitions between pages
 - Checkout page with address & payment fields
-- Better UI / UX experience: better color scheme, typography, keyboard navigation, drop down menus
+- Better UI / UX experience: better color scheme, typography, keyboard navigation

 In addition, I'm not thrilled with the organization of this project as a whole.
 React is still a very new concept and the best practices for defining & handling state are beyond me at this point.
 However, I'm motivated to learn and improve as time goes on.